cengizhanpece/cengizhanpece.github.io/editorSite/README.md

 # editorSite

-Just a template that i see on the internet and coded from scratch for my friends scholl project
+Just a template that i saw on the internet and coded from scratch for my friends school project

 Live Demo https://cengizhanpece.github.io/editorSite/